How to Increase Website Speed: 10 Essential Hacks

 Tips:

-- Audit and remove unnecessary scripts: Regularly review the third-party scripts on your website and remove any that are not essential.
+• Check and remove non-important scripts: Regularly review the third-party scripts on your website and remove any that are not essential.

 A Single Solution to Speed Optimization?